keithmorris/node-dotenv-extended/README.md

 MONGO_PASS=
 ```

+Additionally `.env.schema` can include regular expressions; see [below](#load-files-with-erroronregex) for how to configure the library to throw an error upon failed regex validation.

 I have tried to stay as compatible as possible with the [dotenv] library but there are some differences.